AndrianFauzi/AndrianFauzi/README.md

 -->
 Hello, my name is Andrian Fauzi and I am a master's student at [Binus University Online Learning](https://onlinelearning.binus.ac.id/) majoring in Computer Science.

-- 🔭 currently i'm looking for a job as full stack javascript
+- 🔭 currently i'm looking for a job as full stack developer
 - 💬 Brainstorm with me over tech, algorithms, career, and anime
 - 📫 How to reach me: andrianfauzi1995@gmail.com
 - 😄 Pronouns: Programmer/He/Him